Best Pop-Up Canopy For The Beach And Outdoors

 Floor Area: Roughly 35 sq. ft. ⸱ Height: 4 ft. ⸱ Weight: 4.45 lbs.

-This pop-up tent offers roughly 35 square feet of shade and has a peak height of just 4 feet, so isn’t the most commodious model on our list by a long way.
-Nevertheless, its piddly weight (4.45 lbs.), robust UV protection, and general convenience make it the ideal choice for long days lying on the beach.
+This pop-up tent offers roughly 35 square feet of shade and has a peak height of just 4 feet, so isn’t the roomiest model on our list by a long way.
+Nevertheless, its piddly weight (4.45 lbs.), robust UV protection, and general convenience make it the ideal choice for long days on the beach.

-This instant pop-up canopy lives up to its name, setting up in under a minute.
-And instead of having to fiddle around with ground stakes and guy lines, all you have to do is stuff a few handfuls of sand in the side pockets and you’ll have a relatively sturdy pop-up shelter.
+Our testers confirmed that this instant pop-up canopy lives up to its name, setting up in under a minute.
+And instead of having to fiddle around with ground stakes and guy lines, all you have to do is stuff a few handfuls of sand in the side pockets and you’ll have a sturdy pop-up shelter.

 • PROs